-Hello everyone, my name is Fabrizio and I'm the partnership manager of Commerce Layer.
+Hello, everyone.
+My name is Fabrizio and I'm the partnership manager of Commerce Layer.
 What is Commerce Layer?
-Commerce Layer is an AdWords Commerce platform and an order management system.
-And thanks to its AdWords nature, the idea is that you can pretty much add global shopping capabilities to any sort of user experience you have in mind.
+Commerce Layer is an Atlas Commerce platform and an order management system.
+And thanks to its Atlas nature, the idea is that you can pretty much add global shopping capabilities to any sort of user experience you have in mind.

-So it could be a website, it could be a mobile app, a chatbot, it could be a video, actually you name it.
+So it could be a website.
+It could be a mobile app, a chatbot.
+It could be a video.
+Actually, you name it.
 And all of these in a very, very simple and effective way.
-So as our product is an AdWords Commerce platform, of course the core of Commerce Layer is its api.
+So as our product is an Atlas Commerce platform, of course, the core of Commerce Layer is its API.
 So we offer a quite extensive range of endpoints to manage all the different aspects of the commerce experience.
 So prices, shopping, cart, inventory, orders, and so on.
-So unfortunately I cannot go through all the lists of the endpoints, but you can find them in our documentation.
+So unfortunately, I cannot go through all the list of the endpoints, but you can find them in our documentation.

 The first one is that such platforms are actually less flexible.
 Why?
 You have to think that you have just one single box where everything is implemented.
-So this means that you can't change any module of your application or your commerce application without actually replacing everything.
+So this means that you can't change any module of your application in your commerce application without actually replacing everything.
 So this is quite a big problem.
-So if new needs emerge in your business that might require, I don't know, maybe a new model or a new application, let's say your platform won't allow that without a full re-platforming.
+So if new needs emerge in your business that might require, I don't know, maybe a new model or a new application, your platform won't allow that without a full re-platforming.
 So you can imagine this is quite a big problem.

-Another problem is that considering that these traditional applications are, let's say, have been designed quite some time ago, most of the time they were built for desktop.
-So they don't have a really, let's say, mobile first approach, for instance.
+Another problem is that considering that these traditional applications let's say have been designed quite some time ago.
+Most of the time they were built for desktop, so they don't have a really let's say mobile first approach for instance.
 And the last problem is that they are expensive.
 There is quite a lot in these boxes.
-Sometimes you don't need some of the stuff that is in these boxes, but you are anyway going to pay for all of them.
+Sometimes you don't need some of the stuff that is in these boxes but you are anyway gonna pay for all of them.

 So what is the solution?
-Well, the solution is actually to work on architectures that are modular.
-And this actually means splitting the monolith.
-So these, for instance, can be, let's say, an example of a modular architecture based on commerce layer.
-So commerce layer would be the transactional engine, managing prices, stock information, checkout APIs, and customer account APIs.
-And around commerce layer, you will start integrating all the different services that are needed to deliver the commerce experience.
-So an Atlas CMS, for instance, a static site generator.
-This is very true if you are going the gemstack direction.
-A deployment platform to optimize and maximize the performances.
-And then link commerce layer to specific services for the needs that you might have.
-So tax calculation services, payment gateway, shipping carriers, and also the legacy system like the CRM and ERP.
+Well the solution is actually to work on architectures that are modular and this actually means splitting the monolith.
+So this for instance can be let's say an example of a modular architecture based on Commerce Layer.
+So Commerce Layer would be the transactional engine managing prices, stock information, checkout APIs and customer account APIs.
+And around Commerce Layer, you will start integrating all the different services that are needed to deliver the commerce experience.
+So an endless CMS for instance, a static site generator, this is very true if you are going the gem stock direction, a deployment platform to optimize and maximize the performances and then link Commerce Layer to specific services for the needs that you might have.
+So tax calculation services, payment gateways, shipping carriers and also the legacy systems like the CRM and ERP.